Slow-Cooker Ghormeh Sabzi

 I am totally accepting suggestions on series names, by the way (Afsheen's Crockpot Corner?
 Food Blogger Spousal Support Series?)

 My father-in-law is from Iran and this recipe is based on the ghormeh sabzi Afsheen grew up eating and I've grown to love.
 Ghormeh sabzi is stew of meat, greens and kidney beans that is brightly seasoned with dried Persian limes and turmeric.
-I reealize "bright" is a strange adjective to use when describing a stew, but you'll see—it really is bright from the citrus.
+I realize "bright" is a strange adjective to use when describing a stew, but you'll see—it really is bright from the citrus.

-It really is the easiest thing in the world when you do it in the slow-cooker, as long as you take a trip to the Middle Eastern grocery store (or go online) to pick up a couple of key ingredients: the dried Persian limes and the dried sabzi mix.
+It is the easiest thing in the world when you do it in the slow-cooker, as long as you take a trip to the Middle Eastern grocery store (or go online) to pick up a couple of key ingredients: the dried Persian limes and the dried sabzi mix.

-Also, you can do this with cubed beef or lamb, but Afsheen just happened to try it with a beef roast recently and it was great so that's how we wrote this recipe.
+Also, you can do this more traditionally with cubed beef or lamb, but Afsheen just happened to try it with a beef roast recently and it was great so that's how we wrote this recipe.
 Feel free to substitute stew meat if you prefer though!

 Slow-Cooker Ghormeh Sabzi